n b r y lifting

 Target audience: Intermediate lifters

-• Home gym lifters who want to build strength and muscle with minimal equipment
+• Home gym lifters who want to use powerbuilding principles to build strength and muscle with minimal equipment

 • Those looking for a structured, repeatable program that balances progressive overload with recovery

-• People who can commit to 4 training days per week (~75-90 minutes per session)
+• People who can commit to 3 or 4 training days per week (~60-90 minutes per session)

 Program Goals